TurtleP/brewDebug/README.md

 Switch = "~/GitHub/lovepotion/platform/switch/LOVEPotion.elf"
 ```

 When asking for the elf_path, simply provide the `Table:Key` pair for this document.
-This example would be `LOVEPotion:3DS` or `LOVEPotion: Switch` .
+This example would be `LOVEPotion:3DS` or `LOVEPotion:Switch` .
 The colon ( `:` ) delimeter is the only one supported.